schwasa/Ayo_Baseline_Chatbot/README.md

 ## Installation & Configuration

-Here are the simple steps that you can follow to use the chatbot:
+Here are the steps that you can follow to use the chatbot:

 * Create new folder/directory, install python and create virtual environment